Working With External Influencers (i.e. Mecanim)

 In some instances, SALSA Suite may not be able to correctly determine such a scenario and should be manually configured.

 A similar situation can occur with blendshapes.
 Blendshapes can share vertices and if two "conflicting" blendshapes are animated together the results will be additive, exaggerating the resulting animation.
+These are design problems, not SALSA Suite problems.
+The designer will need to correct the "design".

 NOTE: MergeBack and Persistence (described below) do not work together.
 Each tackles a specific requirement and works in lieu of the other.
+If Persistence is enabled, MergeBack is effectively disabled.

 As a design consideration, some Suite features should be considered Suite-only implementations, such as lipsync, eye/lid-movement, and probably emotes.
 As a general rule, if SALSA Suite is implemented, it should be left to control its functions autonomously.